VoltDB/voltdb-labs/java/stock_orders/README.md

 Client application: /client
 ---------------------------
-To build and run the database application: cd db
+To build and run the client:
+  cd db
   ./run.sh
+(this is a default setting, you can be more precise using the commands below)

 Optionally, you can just compile with the following commands ./run.sh srccompile